hazelweakly/hazelweakly.me/src/blog/home-baked-abstractions-store-bought-implementations.md

 2. Chaos.
 Sobbing.
 Here Be Dragons. ?????
 3. An Abstraction!

-Naturally, this doesn't fill a lot of people with hope, because now the first thought they have is how to cross that giant gap in-between "some MVP prototype thingy" and "an internalized concept that people utilize seamlessly to navigate a solution space in a way that results in desired outcomes."
+Naturally, this doesn't fill a lot of people with hope, because now the first thought they have is how to cross that giant gap in-between "some MVP prototype thingy" and "an internalised concept that people utilise seamlessly to navigate a solution space in a way that results in desired outcomes."

 So, uh, how do?